Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Abstract

 \section{Abstract}

-On this work we calculate the most general left-handed neutrino self-energy at one-loop order in perturbation theory using the Mellin summation technique.
+In this work we calculate the most general left-handed neutrino thermal self-energy at one-loop order in perturbation theory using the Mellin summation technique.
 We perform this calculation in the real-time formalism of quantum field theory at finite temperature and density assuming that there exists an excess of leptons over antileptons in the medium.
-Thus we obtain for the first time a general expression for the fermionic effective thermal mass which depends on fermion mass, gauge boson mass, fermionic chemical potential and temperature.
-As an application of these results into the context of the Left-Right Symmetric Model we calculate the left-handed neutrino dispersion relations and we obtain the corresponding effective thermal masses from the unbroken, parity-broken and fully-broken phases.
+Thus, we obtain a novel general expression for the left-handed neutrino effective thermal mass which depends on lepton masses, boson masses, leptonic chemical potential and temperature.
+As an application of these results into the context of the Left-Right Symmetric Model, we calculate the left-handed neutrino dispersion relations and we obtain the corresponding effective thermal masses for the unbroken, parity-broken and fully-broken symmetry phases.

 \keywords{Neutrino self-energy, dispersion relations, Mellin summation technique, effective thermal masses, Left-Right Symmetric Model.}